rxa254/emacs.d/README.md

 * melpa or elpa ?
 * what about daemons to reduce startup time?
 * should i use Prelude ?
+* is Aquamacs any better than vanilla emacs?

 ## Installation